How To Get To Camiguin Island: From All Popular Destinations

 If you are coming from Bohol, then you will dock at Balbagon Port.

-This port is located in the north of Camiguin in the tourist hub Mambajao.
+This port is located in the north of Camiguin in the tourist hub of Mambajao.

 If you are coming from Mindanao, then you will dock at Benoni Port.